 Corporate citizenship requires commitment

 Corporate citizenship, on the other hand, is a much more voluntary endeavour.
 Corporate citizenship activities are not so closely related to a company's success but instead tend to go above and beyond normal business practices and therefore fall into the field of philanthropy.
-But that doesn't necessarily mean that corporate citizenship projects can't also have a positive impact on a company.
+This does not necessarily mean that corporate citizenship projects can't also have a positive impact on a company.
 Initiatives that are well run and appropriately communicated can be hugely advantageous.
-It is important, however, that such projects are both actively and sustainably supported, otherwise you'll give the impression that you are acting for the wrong reasons and this has a negative impact on your company image.
-As a result, corporate citizenship should not be seen as mandatory but rather as an affair of the heart.
+It is important, however, that such projects are both actively and sustainably supported, otherwise you'll give the impression that you are acting for the wrong reasons - and this has a negative impact on your company image.
+Therefore, corporate citizenship should not be seen as mandatory but rather as an affair of the heart.

 Corporate citizenship in practice